 How To Write a PGCE Personal Statement

-Your personal statement is CRUCIAL to the success of your application and must be well written, concise, well-structured and clearly demonstrate your reasons for choosing teaching and your commitment and suitability for this career in only 47 lines!!!
+Your personal statement is crucial to the success of your application and must be well written, concise, well-structured.
+It must also clearly demonstrate your reasons for choosing teaching and your commitment and suitability for this career in only 47 lines!

 Before applying, do your research.
 Find out what being a teacher is really like.
 Get experience in a school, talk to teachers and read careers information.

-·CCompose your statement in Word and cut and paste it into your online application.
-This will allow you to ensure it fits, that you have used spell check and proof read it to ensure its word perfect.
+- Compose your statement in Word and cut and paste it into your online application.
+This will allow you to ensure it fits, that you have used spell check and have proofread it to ensure its word perfect.
 Personal statements with a poor level of written English will be rejected.

-·Ensure it has good structure with an introduction, a middle and a conclusion.
+- Ensure it has a good structure with an introduction, a middle and a conclusion.

 Your Personal Statement should: